zhanyang01/tp/docs/UserGuide.md

    - `list` : Lists everyone in InsuraHub.

    - `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends pmr/west` : Adds a Person named `John Doe` to the application.
-   - `addTag 1 t/classmate` : Adds a "classmate" tag to the first user in the address book.
+   - `addTag 1 t/classmate` : Adds a "classmate" tag to the first user in the application.

    - `delete 3` : Deletes the 3rd person shown in the current list.

-   - `deleteTag 1 t/classmate` : Deletes the "classmate" tag from the first user in the address book if the "classmate" tag currently exists
+   - `deleteTag 1 t/classmate` : Deletes the "classmate" tag from the first user in the application if the "classmate" tag currently exists
    - `clear` : Deletes everyone from InsuraHub.
-   - `filter t/friend`: Filters for all clients in the address book that contains the `friend' tag.
+   - `filter t/friend`: Filters for all clients in the application that contains the `friend' tag.

    - `exit` : Exits the app.

-   - `file 1`: Creates a folder for the first person in the address book with the person's name as the name of the folder
+   - `file 1`: Creates a folder for the first person in the application with the person's name as the name of the folder

    - `preferredContact 1 pc/phone` : Highlight to show that that is the main form of contact that the client in the first index prefers.